-It sounded like he was saying that if businesses were a lot less innovative and would just stop trying to produce more goods and services at a lower labor cost, we'd employ a lot more people.
+It sounded as if he was saying that if businesses were a lot less innovative and would just stop trying to produce more goods and services at a lower labor cost, we would employ a lot more people.

 Here's what Obama said: